restpose/restpose/docs/intro.rst

 updates, ability to perform complex joins, etc.

-The difference of focus between a database and a search engine often means that a good approach is to use both a standard database for some types of query, and a search engine for others.
+The difference of focus between a database and a search engine often means that a good approach is to use both a standard database for some types of queries, and a search engine for others.